P-Phenylenediamine: Safety

 In 2005–06, it was the tenth-most-prevalent allergen in patch tests (5.0%).

 The CDC lists PPD as being a contact allergen.
 Exposure routes are through inhalation, skin absorption, ingestion, and skin and/or eye contact.
 Symptoms of exposure to PPD include throat irritation (pharynx and larynx), bronchial asthma, and sensitization dermatitis.
 Sensitization is a lifelong issue, which may lead to active sensitization to products, including but not limited to black clothing, various inks, hair dye, dyed fur, dyed leather, and certain photographic products.
 It was voted Allergen of the Year in 2006 by the American Contact Dermatitis Society.

-Poisoning by PPD is rare in western countries.
+Poisoning by PPD is rare in Western countries.
+In contrast, poisoning by PPD has occurred in Eastern countries, such as Pakistan, where people have committed suicide by consuming it.